-How A 'By-Any-Means-Necessary' Quest For A Child Inspired Netflix's 'Private Life'
+How A 'By Any Means Necessary' Quest For A Child Inspired Netflix's 'Private Life'

 Our family was super fractured.
 We lived with our father, then we lived with our mother a little bit, then we moved to Cambridge [Mass.] and my big brother became my legal guardian. ...

 My brother was getting his Ph.D. and me and my little brother lived in this Harvard housing, and we lived on food stamps and student loans that my brother took out.
-Our lives improved and we became much better students at school, which was ironic because of course everybody from the outside thought, "Oh they don't have any parents.
+Our lives improved and we became much better students at school, which was ironic because of course everybody from the outside thought, "Oh, they don't have any parents.
 It must be wild over there."
 But we were the opposite.
 We were really like monks.
 We were so happy not to be in a chaotic place.
 We were trying to find sanity.

 Lauren Krenzel and Thea Chaloner produced and edited this interview for broadcast.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.